Dognapping & Dog Theft Statistics To Know In 2026

 In Oklahoma, Dog Stealing Can Result in Imprisonment From 6 Months to 3 years (Justia US Law)

 Look out, dognappers.
 Oklahoma laws are gunning for you.
 Criminals caught fencing stolen pets face a felony conviction with a six-month to three-year sentence.
-These jerks can also get fined three times the value of the pet they stole (though pets are priceless) up to half a million.
+These jerks can also get fined three times the value of the pet they stole (though pets are priceless), up to half a million.

 Class E felony is the lowest felony charge awarded for serious crimes like DUI (Driving Under the Influence).

-In Mississippi, Dog Stealing Can Result in Imprisonment For up to 6 Months or a Fine of up to $500 or Both (Animal Law)
+In Mississippi, Dog Stealing Can Result in Imprisonment for up to 6 Months or a Fine of up to $500 or Both (Animal Law)

 Although there is always room for improvement, the system seems to move slowly when you’re the victim.
 Mississippi at least recognizes dog-napping as a felony punishable with a fine of $500 and county jail time for six months (or both).